 Follow this advice on when and how to prune your hydrangea plants to maximise their flowering potential.
-For more garden ideas, advice and buys, go to our hub page.
+For more garden ideas, go to our dedicated page.

 When to prune hydrangeas